bryanwhiting/blog/book-reviews/2023-12-19-101-essays-to-change-the-way-you-think-by-briana-weist/index.md

 - What emotion do you feel the most often?
 Is it positive?
 If not, why does a negative feeling deserve the spotlight?
 What does this tell you about your relationship with yourself?

+2023-12-22 essays 12+

+- knowing doing gap.
+"If I lived today on repeat for 10 years where will I be?"
+What would happen if I _didn't_ do  X?

+Insights:
+- self actualization is what we're all doing.
+We all mostly have shelter, food, job, even if minimum wage.